mora-lab/TC-DATABASE_shiny/README.md

 **Step1:**

-Before you run this shiny app, you need to start the [neo4j database (version = 3.5.23)](https://neo4j.com/download-center/#community) and use our database.
-Therefore, you need to download the database [here](http://www.moralab.science/downloads/database/neo4j-copd20201115.tar.gz) and copy it in the ... folder.
+Before you run this shiny app, you need to start the [neo4j database (version = 3.5.23)](https://neo4j.com/download-center/#community).
+Then, you need to download our database [here](http://www.moralab.science/downloads/database/neo4j-copd20201115.tar.gz) and copy it in the ... folder.

 **Step2**